They have a high-pitched alarm call that sounds like a barking dog.

 Other threats to the antelope are poaching and habitat loss due to agriculture.
 They are also vulnerable to parasites such as nematodes, trematodes, lice, and disease-spreading ticks.
 They can also suffer from heart disease.

 T. angasii can breed all year, but breeding usually peaks in the spring.
 The female’s estrus cycle is a bit odd, for estrus lasts for 19 days and she’s only receptive for about six hours.
 Since she’ll be courted by a male for only two days, he needs to court her during the few hours that she’s ready.
 Bulls sometimes fight over females.
-Given the size and power of their corkscrew-shaped horns, once in a while, they fight to the death.
+Given the size and power of their corkscrew-shaped horns, they will occasionally fight to the death.
 Usually, the smaller of the two will give up and walk away.

 After mating, the cow is pregnant for about seven months and gives birth to a calf.
 The calf weighs about 11 pounds and is birthed in a hidden place that protects it from predators.
 It will stay there for about 18 days, and its mother comes back now and then to nurse it.
 Calves are weaned when they’re about seven months old, and male calves stay with their mother until she’s ready to have another baby.
 At that time the bull drives him away, but females tend to stay with their mothers even after they’ve had their own calves.